fsharp/fslang-design/RFCs/FS-1092-anonymous-type-tagged-unions.md

 # Detailed design
 [design]: #detailed-design

-The syntax of types is extended with an anonymous type-tagged union types:
+The syntax of types is extended with an anonymous type-tagged unions:

 ```
 type =